Erosion Control Planning Services in Fairhaven, MA

 Sandy soil erodes differently than clay.
 Short steep slopes need different solutions than long gradual ones.
 Coastal properties deal with wind and salt exposure that affects what erosion controls survive long-term.
 Planning also accounts for what's downslope.
 Soil washing into storm drains causes town violations.
 Sediment running onto the neighbor's property creates liability.

-Drainage System Design
+Drainage System Solutions

 A 1000 square foot roof dumps over 600 gallons of water during one inch of rain.
 Most properties direct roof water to the ground right next to the foundations.
 Over time, this saturates soil, seeps into basements, and causes foundation problems.
 Drainage systems intercept water before it causes problems.

-Properties in neighborhoods like Sconticut Neck or near Cushman Park often have high water tables that complicate drainage.
+Properties in neighborhoods like Sconticut Neck or near Mattapoisett Center often have high water tables that complicate drainage.
 Systems need accounting for where water can actually discharge.
 Sometimes that means tying into town storm drains.
 Other times, it means creating on-site infiltration areas.
 We design drainage systems that handle peak flow during storms, not just average rain.
 Plans show pipe sizes, grades, basin locations, and discharge points that work when tested by actual weather.

-Grading and Slope Planning
+Grading and Slope Correction

-Properties need a minimum of 2 percent slope away from buildings.
+Properties need a minimum of a 2 percent slope away from buildings.
 That's 2 inches of drop per 10 feet of distance.
 Less than that, and water doesn't drain.
 It sits against foundations, seeps into basements, or pools in low spots, killing grass.

-New construction in Fairhaven and Mattapoisett regularly gets left with terrible grading.
-Builders grade enough to pass inspections, then leave.
-Yards slope wrong, water pools everywhere, and homeowners inherit drainage nightmares.
 Existing properties sometimes need regrading to fix water problems.
 Fully finished landscapes with lawns and beds, but water still floods basements or creates swamps in yards.

 Grading plans also create usable flat areas on sloped properties.
 Retaining walls hold back soil, while grading creates terraced levels.
 Plans show wall locations, finished elevations, and drainage for each level.